crdoconnor/devkey/README.rst

 ========

 * Autodocuments using your docstrings.
-* Use variables KEYDIR or CWD in any command to refer to key.py's directory or the directory you ran k in, inside your project.
+* Use variables KEYDIR or CWD in any command to refer to key.py's directory or the directory you ran k in.
-* Passes any arguments on to the method via the command line.
+* Passes any arguments on to the method via the command line (optional arguments and variable numbers of arguments can be used too).
 * Autocomplete works out of the box.
-* Comes with shortcut commands to run lists of shell commands directly, so you can copy and paste directly from existing shell scripts.
+* Comes with shortcut command 'run' to run lists of shell commands directly, so you can copy and paste directly from existing shell scripts.
-* Use the full power of python to enhance your team's development environment and automate all of the things.

-For more documentation, see https://projectkey.readthedocs.org/
+* Selectively ignore Ctrl-C (by default it tries to stop and exit).